Skip to main content

 • Note the vehicle’s company branding (Waymo, Cruise, etc.)

-• Record the location, time, and weather conditions
+• Note location, time, and weather conditions

 • Get contact information from witnesses